 FRANCE DELAWARE Number of Directors Under French law, a société anonyme must have at least three and may have up to 18 directors.
 The number of directors is fixed by or in the manner provided in the bylaws.
 Since January 1, 2017, the number of directors of each gender may not be less than 40%.
 Any appointment made in violation of this limit that is not remedied will be null and void.
-Under Delaware law, a corporation must have at least one director and the number of directors shall be fixed by or in the manner provided in the bylaws. for directors under its bylaws.
-In addition, under French law, presc Under Delaware law, a corporation may prescribe qualifications for directors under its certificate of incorporation or bylaws.
+Under Delaware law, a corporation must have at least one director and the number of directors shall be fixed by or in the manner provided in the bylaws.
+Director Qualifications Under French law, a corporation may prescribe qualifications for directors under its bylaws.
+In addition, under French law, members of a board of directors of a corporation may be legal entities (with the exception of the chairman of the board), and such legal entities may designate an individual to represent them and to act on their behalf at meetings of the board of directors as well as the deliberations taken by the board member irregularly appointed.
+Under Delaware law, a corporation may prescribe qualifications for directors under its certificate of incorporation or bylaws.
 Removal of Directors Under French law, directors may be removed from office, with or without cause, at any shareholders' meeting without notice or justification, by a simple majority vote.
 Under Delaware law, unless otherwise provided in the certificate of incorporation, directors may be removed from office, with or without cause, by a majority stockholder vote, though in the case of a corporation whose board is classified, stockholders may effect such removal only for cause.
 Vacancies on the Board of Directors Under French law, vacancies on the board of directors resulting from death or a resignation, provided that at least three directors remain in office, may be filled by a majority of the remaining directors pending ratification by the shareholders by the next shareholders' meeting.
 Under Delaware law, vacancies on a corporation's board of directors, including those caused by an increase in the number of directors, may be filled by a majority of the remaining directors.
+Annual General Meeting Under French law, the annual general meeting of shareholders shall be held at such place, on such date and at such time as decided each year by the board of directors and notified to the shareholders in the convening notice of the annual meeting, within six months after the close of the relevant fiscal year unless such period is extended by court order.
+Under Delaware law, the annual meeting of stockholders shall be held at such place, on such date and at such time as may be designated from time to time by the board of directors or as provided in the certificate of incorporation or by the bylaws.

-FRANCE DELAWARE Annual General Meeting Under French law, the annual general meeting of shareholders shall be held at such place, on such date and at such time as decided each year by the board of directors and notified to the shareholders in the convening notice of the annual meeting, within six months after the close of the relevant fiscal year unless such period is extended by court order. uneeting of shareholders ate and at such time as ectors and notified to the of the annual meeting, he relevant fiscal year Under Delaware law, the annual meeting of stockholders shall be held at such place, on such date and at such time as may be designated from time to time by the board of directors or as provided in the certificate of incorporation or by General Meeting Under French law, general meetings of the sharehol be called by the board of directors or, failing that, be statutory auditors, or by a court appointed agent (mad hoc) or liquidator in certain circumstances, or by majority shareholder in capital or voting rights followed by the board of controlling block on the date decided by the board or the relevant person Under Delaware law, special meetings of the stockholders may be called by the board of directors or by such person or persons as may be authorized by the certificate of incorporation or by the bylaws.
+FRANCE DELAWARE General Meeting Under French law, general meetings of the shareholders may be called by the board of directors or, failing that, by the statutory auditors, or by a court appointed agent (mandataire ad hoc) or liquidator in certain circumstances, or by the majority shareholder in capital or voting rights following a public tender offer or exchange offer or the transfer of a controlling block on the date decided by the board of directors or the relevant person Under Delaware law, special meetings of the stockholders may be called by the board of directors or by such person or persons as may be authorized by the certificate of incorporation or by the bylaws.